blixyk/blixyk/README.md

 **blixyk@pc:~$** cat read-me.txt
 My nickname is Blixyk, and I'm a student interested in all kind of things around computers and technology!
 - 🔭 I’m currently working on improving my programming, math and graphics design skills
-- 🌱 I recently learned how to draw, check it out [here](https://www.youtube.com/watch?v=x6eIgAk8YMs)
+- 🌱 I recently made this github, check it out [here](https://github.com/blixyk)
+  - Yup, doesn't make sense to be here
 - Note for me: Use this place to add many links on my projects I made etc.

 **blixyk@pc:~$** cat my-public-profiles.txt